Jairus313/streamlit_crash_course/README.md

 if st.sidebar.checkbox("Do you agree with this without reading it?"):
 	st.write("son of gun, I'm in.!!")

-if st.sidebar.checkbox("Uncheck this one, If you think HTML is not programming language?", value=True):
+if st.sidebar.checkbox("Uncheck this one, If you think HTML is not a programming language?", value=True):
 	st.write("Really Bro.!?")
 else:
 	st.write("Now We cool")